tskirvin/puppetdb-tools/README.md

 puppetdb-failed queries the puppetdb to find out which hosts failed on their last puppet check-in.

+### puppetdb-failed-list

+Queries the puppetdb for hosts that had failures in their last run, and prints out all of the things failed.

 ### puppetdb-node-events

 Lists events that have affected a given node over the last 48 hours